 How to Nominate

 Nominations must be submitted through a web form.
 Only information provided in the nomination submission will be reviewed and considered by the committees for award selections.

 Students may be nominated by SFIS faculty, staff or students.
 Self-nominations are accepted.

 |Ph.D.
 Degree Charter Awards Selection Committee||Heather Ros, Nalini Chhetri|

 |Masters Degree Charter Awards Selection Committee||Kathleen Vogel, Faheem Hussain, Bob Cook-Deegan|

-Each SFIS Degree Program has its own Charter Awards Selection Committee who will review the nominations for their corresponding degree and make the final recommendations for the degrees three Charter Award recipients.
+Each SFIS Degree Program has its own Charter Awards Selection Committee which will review the nominations for their corresponding degree and make the final recommendations for the degree’s three Charter Award recipients.

 - Access: Proactively contributing to increasing accessibility of undergraduate and graduate education for students from backgrounds and circumstances that may otherwise discourage pursuing undergraduate and graduate degrees; proactively contributing to a culture of inclusivity and acceptance; proactively contributing to the success of fellow students; helping convey the accessibility of educational programs at ASU to audiences outside of the university.

 - Excellence: Excelling academically in their SFIS degree program; excelling in specific courses and programs of study and research, including the applied project, thesis or other capstone projects.
 Demonstrating exceptional academic, intellectual, personal, and/or professional growth within the program; making a critical contribution to excellence and achievement in group projects; contributing substantially to the achievements of peers; making substantial contributions to research projects led by others; excelling in work carried out as part of an internship.